How to Write Marketing Copy That Effectively Sells Supplements

-How can you get your share of the $30 billion worth of nutritional supplements sold annually in the U.S.?
+How can you get your share of the $30 billion worth of nutritional, dietary and weight-loss supplements sold annually in the U.S.?
 Strong copy in the key to differentiating your product from others and being heard above all the noise.
 And, since even a small increase in response rates can translate into thousands of dollars in sales, quality copy is usually well worth the investment.

 Good Copywriting Makes a Difference

 Have you ever received a mailing about a diet product or nutritional supplement or seen an ad in a magazine?
 The write-ups tend to be long-winded affairs with lots of information to tempt you to buy.

 While other products can get by with a bold headline and a few descriptive sentences, diet and nutritional products do best when they’re explained in detail, whether marketed online, through direct mail, print media or any other way.